zspiler/diftam_editor/README.md

-# D2SC editor
+# DIFTAM editor

-Flutter app for editing D2SC security policies, which are essentially directed graphs.
+Flutter app for editing DIFTAM security policies, which are essentially directed graphs.

 Developed as part of my undergraduate thesis.